Game of Change: Mississippi State

 Colvard's decision sparked widespread debate within the state of Mississippi.
-Several Mississippi legislators, including State Sen. Billy Mitts, State Rep. Russell Fox, and State Rep. Walter Hester, expressed their disapproval of the decision.
+Many local newspapers ran columns that decried the decision as treasonous or as a threat to the state's unity; one anonymous letter wrote that "something more than the game will be lost".
+Several Mississippi legislators, including State Senator Billy Mitts, State Representative Russell Fox, and State Rep. Walter Hester, expressed their disapproval of the decision.
 In a statement, Hester wrote, "This action follows the Meredith incident as an admission that Miss.
-State has capitulated and is willing for the Negroes to move into that school en masse," referring to James Meredith's enrollment as the first black student at University of Mississippi after a 1962 riot.
-State Sen. Sonny Montgomery, on the other hand, indicated his support for Colvard's decision.
-Sending the team to the tournament was also favored by the players themselves, who unanimously indicated their desire to play when interviewed by The Clarion-Ledger, as well as by the general public, with a locally conducted poll reporting 85% approval.
+State has capitulated and is willing for the Negroes to move into that school en masse."
+State Sen. Sonny Montgomery, on the other hand, was alone amongst his colleagues in publicly voicing support for the decision.
+Sending the team to the tournament was also favored by the players themselves, who unanimously indicated their desire to play when interviewed by The Clarion-Ledger, as well as by the general public, with a poll conducted by WJTV and WSLI reporting 85% approval.

-On March 5, the state college board announced they would be holding a special session to review Colvard's decision.
-The meeting was convened by trustee M. M. Roberts of Hattiesburg, whom Sports Illustrated describes as a "tenacious lawyer and proud racist".
+On March 5, the state board of higher education announced they would be holding a special session to review Colvard's decision.
+The meeting was convened by trustee M. M. Roberts of Hattiesburg, whom Sports Illustrateds Alexander Wolff describes as a "tenacious lawyer and proud racist".
+Barnett opposed Colvard's decision in a prepared statement on March 6, writing, "Personally, I feel it is not for the best interest of Mississippi State University, the state of Mississippi, or either of the races."
 When the board met several days later in Jackson, Mississippi, protesters and petitioners on both sides of the debate were present outside the building.
 The board voted 8–3 in support of the tournament decision, and 9–2 in a vote expressing confidence in Colvard's leadership.

-Nevertheless, participation in the game was still opposed by many in the state, including Gov. Ross R. Barnett.
+Nevertheless, participation in the game was still opposed by many in the state.
 On the afternoon of March 13, State Sens.
 Billy Mitts and B. W. Lawson obtained an injunction from the Chancery Court of Hinds County forbidding the team from playing in the game.
 That night, the injunction was reportedly received by the Oktibbeha County deputy sheriff, Dot Johnson.
-Fearing being stopped by authorities, coach Babe McCarthy left the state early, driving north to Nashville to be joined by the rest of the team later.
+Colvard and the university vice president fled to a motel in Birmingham, Alabama, and coach Babe McCarthy and the athletic director headed north to Nashville.